ARM-software/revere-demo/README.md

 The demo goes through the following steps:

 1. Allocate memory for all i/o buffers, which are shared with the Revere device.
-2. Open the device with VFIO and map memory into Revere IOVA space.
-Also, map BAR0 into our process address space and turn on BME.
+2. With VFIO, open the device and map memory into Revere IOVA space.
+Also, map BAR0 into our process address space.
+   Also, turn on BME.
 3. Setup the Revere device: setup Revere management interface, then using the management interface, setup the AMI-HWs in the accelerator, an AMI-SW and connect them with sessions.